WatchapolAreephongsa/unit-1/Game_project.md

 I will design and make a game for a client who is The owner of the local game shop.
 The game will be an RPG game about clearing the dungeon conduct using Pycharm.
 It will take 3 weeks to make and evaluate according to the success criteria below.

+In this project I will use python to create the text base game because of 3 main reasons.
+First of all, python is one of the simplest language we can use to create text based game, since python language can
 ## Success Criteria